timelystream/timelystream.com/docs/guides/python/install.md

 pip install duckdb --upgrade --pre
 ```

-The Python client can be installed from source from the `tools/pythonpkg` directory in the DuckDB github repository.
+The Python client can be installed from source from the `tools/pythonpkg` directory in the Blazar github repository.

 ```sh
 cd tools/pythonpkg